Althea Gibson: Amateur career

-In 1956, Gibson became the first African-American athlete to win a Grand Slam tournament, the French Championships singles event.
+On May 27, 1956, Gibson became the first African-American athlete to win a Grand Slam tournament when she won the French Championships singles event, defeating Briton Angela Mortimer in the final.
 She also won the doubles title, partnered with Briton Angela Buxton.
-Later in the season she won the Wimbledon doubles championship (again with Buxton), the Italian Championships in Rome, the Indian Championships in New Delhi and the Asian championship in Ceylon.
+Later in the season she won the Wimbledon doubles championship (again with Buxton), five tournaments in Italy including the Italian Championships in Rome, the Indian Championships in New Delhi and the Asian championship in Ceylon.
 She also reached the quarter-finals in singles at Wimbledon and the finals at the US Nationals, losing both to Shirley Fry.

 The 1957 season was, in her own words, "Althea Gibson's year".
-In July Gibson was seeded first at Wimbledon—considered at the time the "world championship of tennis"—and defeated Darlene Hard in the finals for the singles title.
+In July, Gibson was seeded first at Wimbledon—considered at the time the "world championship of tennis"—and defeated Darlene Hard in the finals for the singles title.
 She was the first Black champion in the tournament's 80-year history, and the first champion to receive the trophy personally from Queen Elizabeth II.
-"Shaking hands with the Queen of England", she said, "was a long way from being forced to sit in the colored section of the bus."
-She won the doubles championship as well, for the second year.
+"Shaking hands with the Queen of England," she said "was a long way from being forced to sit in the colored section of the bus."
+She won the doubles championship as well, for the second year running.

 Upon her return home Gibson became only the second Black American, after Jesse Owens, to be honored with a ticker tape parade in New York City, and Mayor Robert F. Wagner Jr. presented her with the Bronze Medallion, the city's highest civilian award.
 A month later she defeated Louise Brough in straight sets to win her first US National Championship.
-"Winning Wimbledon was wonderful", she wrote, "and it meant a lot to me.
-But there is nothing quite like winning the championship of your own country."
-In all she reached the finals of eight Grand Slam events in 1957, winning the Wimbledon and US National singles titles, the Wimbledon and Australian doubles championships, and the US mixed doubles crown, and finishing second in Australian singles, US doubles, and Wimbledon mixed doubles.
+"Winning Wimbledon was wonderful," she wrote, "and it meant a lot to me, but there is nothing quite like winning the championship of your own country."
+In all, she reached the finals of eight Grand Slam events in 1957, winning the Wimbledon and US National singles titles, the Wimbledon and Australian doubles championships, and the US mixed doubles crown, and finishing second in Australian singles, US doubles, and Wimbledon mixed doubles.
 At season's end she broke yet another barrier as the first Black player on the US Wightman Cup team, which defeated Great Britain 6–1.
-With Gibson winning her last 55 matches of the season, plus her first 2 matches in 1958, she won 57 matches in a row.
+With Gibson winning her last 55 matches of the season, plus her first two matches in 1958, she won 57 matches in a row.

 In 1958, Gibson successfully defended her Wimbledon and US National singles titles, and won her third straight Wimbledon doubles championship, with a third different partner.
-She was the number-one-ranked woman in the world and in the United States in both 1957 and 1958, and was named Female Athlete of the Year by the Associated Press in both years, garnering over 80% of the votes in 1958.
+She was the number-one-ranked woman in the United States and the world in both 1957 and 1958, and was named Female Athlete of the Year by the Associated Press in both years, garnering over 80% of the votes in 1958.
 She also became the first Black woman to appear on the covers of Sports Illustrated and Time.